Skip to main content

 Lioness with cubs

 Lions are well known as large, dangerous predators of the African savannah.
 But did you know that there are lions in Asia too?
 Once there were many, but today there are fewer than 1,000!
-To help this feline claw back from near extinction, Diergaarde Blijdorp coordinates the European population management program for the Asiatic lion.
+To help this feline claw back from near extinction, Rotterdam Zoo coordinates the European population management program for the Asiatic lion.
 This way, we ensure a reserve population of these impressive predators in zoos, which we keep as healthy as possible with the help of scientific research.

 Panthera leo persica